digital-asset/daml/docs/source/getting-started/installation.rst

      curl -sSL https://get.daml.com/ | sh

 2. Add ``~/.daml/bin`` to your PATH.
-You can find the instructions here on how to do it on `MacOS <https://hathaway.cc/2008/06/how-to-edit-your-path-environment-variables-on-mac/>`_ and `Linux <https://stackabuse.com/how-to-permanently-set-path-in-linux/>`_.
+You can find the Mac OS and Linux instructions :doc:`here <path-variables>`.

 Windows
 =======

 1. We support running the SDK on Windows 10.
-To install the SDK on Windows, download and run the installer from `github.com/digital-asset/daml/releases/latest <https://github.com/digital-asset/daml/releases/latest>`__.
+To install the SDK on Windows, download and run the installer from `github.com/digital-asset/daml/releases/latest <https://github.com/digital-asset/daml/releases/latest>`_.
-2. If you need to add ``~/.daml/bin`` to your ``PATH`` you can find the instruction on how to do it on Windows `here <https://www.java.com/en/download/help/path.xml>`_.
+2. Your ``PATH`` variable is already set up

 Next steps
 **********